jessesuen/ksonnet-examples/parse-yaml/README.md

 ## Parse YAML with parameterization

-This example demonstrates the ability to parse a normal K8s YAML file and customize it using jsonnet.
+This example demonstrates the ability to parse a normal K8s YAML file into a jsonnet object for further customization using jsonnet.
+A `parseYaml` function is provided in ksonnet for conveniently parsing a file to a list of jsonnet objects.

-In this example we have a normal Kubernetes deployment yaml `nginx-deployment.yaml` file placed in the `components/imports` directory.
+In this example we have a normal Kubernetes deployment yaml `nginx-deployment.yaml` file placed in the [`components/imports`](components/imports) directory.
+This location is arbitrary, but should be different than the components directory since otherwise ksonnet will treat it as a drop-in yaml.
 Notice that the image has a placeholder value.
 This will be replaced in the component jsonnet.

 ```
 apiVersion: apps/v1